iLambda/xc8-ym2612/README.md

 ## description

-This C library for PIC18F allows you to control a [Yamaha YM2612](https://en.wikipedia.org/wiki/Yamaha_YM2612) in order to make sound.
+This XC8 library for PIC18F allows you to control a [Yamaha YM2612](https://en.wikipedia.org/wiki/Yamaha_YM2612) in order to make sound.
+Adapting this library to other compilers (C18, MikroC) should be relatively easy.

 ## how does it work ?

 The chip has internal registers that describe how the sound is generated.
 A list of different registers can be found on the [SEGA2.DOC file](http://www.smspower.org/maxim/Documents/YM2612#reg22).

 ## api

 ## technical data